Eccenux/WebCompass/README.md

 WebCompass
 ==========

-*WebCompass* is a collection of helper functions/classes that ease creating web based compass.
+**WebCompass** is a collection of helper functions/classes that ease creating web based compass.
 There is support for both HTML5 (in-browser) compass and Apache Crodova (also known as [PhoneGap](http://docs.phonegap.com/)).
 I've also provided a working example application that works both in mobile internet browsers and in [PhoneGap Build](https://build.phonegap.com/).

+**2024 update**: PhoneGap is long gone, and even though [Cordova is still used](https://cordova.apache.org/announcements/2024/01/12/survey-results.html), I've mostly [moved on to PWA](https://enux.pl/article/en/2018-04-02/responsive-website-pwa-one-day?language=en).
+Not that I think Cordova is not useful anymore; it is.
+It just costs more to produce than PWA.
+I'm closing down this repo for more reasons...
+With years of playing GPS-based games, I'd say that compasses in phones are not that useful in practice.
+I think they might not be feasible in a city environment (too many distortions, too much noise).
+So in practice navigation is more based on postion changes then actual compass.
+I still think manufactures could do more to make this more stable, but I won't hold my breath 😉

 Working examples
 ----------------